doubleotoo/git-forks/README.md

 Get info about a GitHub project's forks.

     $ git forks update
-    Checking for new branches matching '(?-mix:.+)' in 'justintoo/foo' Checking for new branches matching '(?-mix:.+)' in 'rose-compiler/foo'
+    Checking for new branches in 'justintoo/foo'
+    Checking for new branches in 'rose-compiler/foo'

     $ git forks list
     --------------------------------------------------------------------------------